Xiaohong-Deng/weather/README.md

 With serializers implemented, `render json: @location` calls the corresponding serializer to generate the json response.
 Switch between adapters in `/config/initializers`.
 ## Sinatra mounted in Rails
+1. Add Sinatra to Gemfile and bundle.
+Create a single file as the Sinatra application that serves as API controller.
+2. Mount the Sinatra application in your routes.

+Not able to apply json_api adapter to Sinatra.
+Not sure how it can be achieved.
 ## VueJS interacts with API
 Coming soon.